Skip to content

 Beinn a' Mhuinidh — common questions

-- Beinn a' Mhuinidh is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 565m of ascent and takes most walkers 4-6 hours.
-Terrain: Loch-shore path on rough birch ground, then deep heather and bracken above 300m.
+We grade Beinn a' Mhuinidh at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 565m of climbing; allow 4-6 hours.
+Ground conditions: Loch-shore path on rough birch ground, then deep heather and bracken above 300m.

-- Standard parking is at NH056690 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NH056690 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Beinn a' Mhuinidh?
+What's the best month to climb Beinn a' Mhuinidh?

-- Poor.
-Remote Letterewe/Loch Maree area; limited coverage on most networks.
+Minimal.
+Remote Letterewe/Loch Maree area; most networks barely reach.